Priyankasaggu11929/Build-Scripts/README.md

 # Build-Scripts

-This GitHub is a collection of build scripts useful when building and testing programs and libraries on downlevel clients and clients where program updates are not freely available.
-It should result in working SSH, Wget, cURL and Git clients on systems like PowerMac G5, Fedora 3, CentOS 5 and Solaris 11.
-The scripts should mostly work on AIX, Android, BSDs, Cygwin, iOS, Linux, OS X and Solaris.
+This GitHub is a collection of build scripts useful for building and testing programs and libraries on downlevel clients and clients where program updates are not freely available.
+It should result in working SSH, Wget, cURL and Git clients on systems like PowerMac G5, Fedora 1, CentOS 5 and Solaris 11.

 The general idea of the scripts are, you run `./build-wget.sh`, `./build-ssh.sh`, `./build-git.sh` or some other program build script to get a fresh tool.
 The script for the program will download and build the dependent libraries for the program.
 When the script completes you have a working tool in `/usr/local`.

-Adding a new library script is mostly copy and paste.
-Start with `build-gzip.sh`, copy/paste it to a new file, and then add the necessary pieces for the library.
-Program scripts are copy and paste too, but they are also more involved because you have to include dependent libraries.
-See `build-ssh.sh` as an example because it is small.
-Be sure to run `./configure --help` to look for interesting options.

 ## Output Artifacts

 All artifacts are placed in `/usr/local` by default with runtime paths and dtags set to the proper library location.
 The library location on 32-bit machines is `/usr/local/lib`; while 64-bit systems use `/usr/local/lib` (Debian and derivatives) or `/usr/local/lib64` (Red Hat and derivatives).

 You can override the install locations with `INSTX_PREFIX` and `INSTX_LIBDIR`. `INSTX_PREFIX` is passed as `--prefix` to Autotools projects, and `INSTX_LIBDIR` is passed as `--libdir` to Autotools projects.
 Non-Autotools projects get patched after unpacking (see `build-bzip.sh` for an example).

-The `INSTX_` prefix was chosen to avoid collisions with other shell variables.
-Previously, both the scripts and OpenSSL used `INSTALL_LIBDIR`, and OpenSSL installed libraries into into `/usr/local/lib/usr/local/lib/lib`.

 Examples of running the scripts and changing variables are shown below: